Umpiring is a challenging and exciting undertaking—getting started is the hardest part!

 Time spent studying the rules can add to the time dedicated to umpiring, but this is at the discretion each individual umpire.

-An umpire may work anywhere from one to 15 games per week from late March through October.
+High school contests yield around $74-77 for a single game, and Travel and Rec League games range from $70-80.
+An umpire may work anywhere from 1-15 games per week from late March through October.

-FVB will guide you through the entire process, which starts with contacting FVB.
+FVB will guide you through the entire process.

-Next, a uniform and equipment are required.
-FVB will walk you through this process:
+Next, a uniform and equipment are required, and can quite expensive.
+But FVB will walk you through this process and greatly minimize these costs for you:

-FVB encourages all members to be IHSA registered.
-Part of the IHSA registration process is an open book, 100-question examination.
+FVB encourages (but does not require) all members to be IHSA registered.
+Part of the IHSA registration process is an open book, 40-question examination.
+FVB facilitates a class session to review the exam.

 As part of the FVB training, we hold test sessions with our new umpires to ensure they understand these examination questions.

 Your performance on the field directly correlates to your satisfaction with umpiring.
 Providing you with feedback is a priority for our association and we make every effort to make that feedback worthwhile.
 You can also take advantage of our state of the art Evaluation system.
-Umpires can go online, request an eveluation for an upcoming game, the request is emailed to all of our evaluators, who would go and select it.
+Umpires can go online, request an evaluation for an upcoming game, the request is emailed to all of our evaluators, who would go and select it.
 They come out to watch you, discuss it with you in person, and then submit an online eval that only you will see.
+The evaluation is completely private and not shared with FVB Board Members, Assignment Supervisors, or other Evaluators.
+A completely optional program to benefit those interested in additional training!
 This is the first of it's kind process in Illinois.

 The minimum age is 17 to work high school games.